De Morgan's laws: Formal notation

-and expressed as a truth-functional tautology or theorem of propositional logic:
+and expressed as truth-functional tautologies or theorems of propositional logic:

 where $P$ and $Q$ are propositions expressed in some formal system.

+The generalized De Morgan's laws provide an equivalence for negating a conjunction or disjunction involving multiple terms.For a set of propositions $P_1, P_2, \dots,P_n$, the generalized De Morgan's Laws are as follows:

+These laws generalize De Morgan's original laws for negating conjunctions and disjunctions.

 Substitution form

 De Morgan's laws are normally shown in the compact form above, with the negation of the output on the left and negation of the inputs on the right.
 A clearer form for substitution can be stated as:

 This emphasizes the need to invert both the inputs and the output, as well as change the operator when doing a substitution.